SCENE 01 / UNDERWATER CAMERA OPERATORS

 Underwater Cinematography Across Japan's Waters

-Japan offers a wide range of underwater settings inside one shoot schedule.
-Our dive DPs work the coral reefs and tropical clarity of Okinawa and the Yaeyama islands.
-They cover the temperate kelp of Izu Peninsula a short rail ride from Tokyo.
+Japan offers a wide range of underwater settings within one shoot schedule.
+Our dive DPs work the coral reefs and clear tropical water of Okinawa and the Yaeyama islands.
+They also cover the mild kelp beds of Izu Peninsula, a short rail ride from Tokyo.

-Here is how this works in practice.
-The same crew dives the cold currents off Hokkaido where dry suits are a must.
-They also work the marine pens of the Setouchi Inland Sea.
-Every operator on the roster holds PADI Divemaster or higher with commercial sign-offs, plus specific cinema training.
-They pair with a separate safety diver and surface lead on actor-in-water and stunt scenes.
+The same crew dives the cold currents off Hokkaido, where dry suits are a must, and works the marine pens of the Setouchi Inland Sea.
+Each operator on the roster holds PADI Divemaster or higher with commercial sign-offs, plus focused cinema training.
+On actor-in-water and stunt scenes, each one pairs with a separate safety diver and surface lead.

-Here is the short of it.
 On the kit side, we fit Nauticam and Gates housings around ARRI Alexa Mini LF, Sony Venice 2, RED V-Raptor, and the lighter Sony FX6 or Canon C70 bodies.
-Sources include Imagica, Sony PCL, and specialist Tokyo marine vendors.
+We source these through Imagica, Sony PCL, and pro Tokyo marine vendors.

-Here is the breakdown.
 Pool and tank work routes into the set stages at Toho Studios and Nikkatsu in Chofu.
 There, HMI light from above and dedicated underwater LEDs give us full creative control of the look.
-Chamber standby, JCG (Japan Coast Guard) notices, and local fishing-co-op liaison are scoped into every open-water shoot, so the day stays steady.
+We scope chamber standby, JCG (Japan Coast Guard) notices, and local fishing-co-op liaison into each open-water shoot, so the day stays steady.

 FAQ